 If you’re reading this article, you already know that payday loans in Houston aren’t what they used to be.
 As of two years ago, Houston enacted many laws to regulate the online payday loan industry.
 On top of that, these updates also had the effect of regulating the title loan industry as well as most other short-term lenders in Houston.
-A few things to note about the changes to payday loans in Houston.
-The changes that Houston and other Texas cities put in place did not go into effect until the middle of 2016.
-That is over one year ago.
+A few things to note about the changes to personal loans in Houston.
+The changes that Houston and other Texas cities put in place did not go into effect until a few years ago.
 Additionally, these changes came from other regulations in place in other Texas cities.
-For example, San Antonio and Dallas have similar restrictions in place to regulate payday loan companies.
+For example, San Antonio and Dallas have similar restrictions in place to regulate payday advance and car title loan companies.
 In an ideal situation, these new Houston payday loan rules will mirror the changes that are already in place in other Texas cities.

 The main implications of these changes seek to control installment and payday loans in Houston Texas.
 Online payday loan companies in Houston must register with the city of Houston each year.
 This takes us back to consumer protections that were unveiled a few years ago in Houston.
 This measure is not specific to the city of Houston.
 It works in concert with other cities throughout Texas like Dallas and San Antonio.
 This regulation will control the lenders that provide loans within the city of Houston.
 If a lender wants to provide loans they must register.
 Other high-level regulations include payday loans with a limit of the applicants’ monthly income.
-Someone who takes out a payday loan in Houston TX can only rollover that loan three times.
+Someone who takes out an online advance in Houston TX can only rollover that loan three times.
 This is one of the biggest changes when compared to how the lending framework used to be.
 When someone takes out a for a short term financing now they must pay off the online loan.
 This will occur within a specific amount of time.
 There is no documentation on whether this has been successful or not.
-We have no idea what happens when a consumer can not make the necessary loan payments.
+We have no idea what happens when a consumer can not make the necessary installment loan payments.
 This late payment will affect the rollover limit on installment funding.
 Are the payday loans from these consumers sent to collections?
 Are they now hounded by bill collectors when they would have had more time to pay off the loan?
 We have no idea.
 The real implications of these changes will only appear over the next few years.
 There are definitely people that can’t pay their payday loans.
-This factors in both online payday loans as well as companies in the greater Houston area.
+This factors in different lending decisions for companies in the greater Houston area.
 We also wonder whether people are actually reporting when issues like this happen.
-Common sense tells us that Houston residents would rather not report payday loan problems like this.
+Common sense tells us that Houston residents would rather not report financial problems like this.

-Are online payday loan changes in Houston here to stay?
+Are lending changes in Houston here to stay?